lucassf2k/gopportunities-back/README.md

 - Gin (Web Framework)
 - Makefile (Task Automation)

+## Use Cases

+- Create a Opening
+- Delete a Opening
+- List Openings
+- Update a Opening

 ## Endpoints

 The API follows the RESTful structure and uses version v1.
 The default base URL is: